anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.2"></a>
 ## 4.2 Host OS

-In order for a Host OS to be conformant with this Reference Architecture it must meet the following requirements:
+In order for a Host OS to be conformant with the Reference Architecture it must meet the following requirements:
-- A version of the Linux kernel that is [compatible with kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/implementation-details/#kubeadm-init-workflow-internal-design) - this has been chosen as the baseline because kubeadm is focussed on installing and managing the lifecycle of Kubernetes and nothing else, hence it is easily integrated into higher-level and more complete tooling for the full lifecycle management of the infrastructure, cluster add-ons, etc.
+- A version of the Linux kernel that is [compatible with kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/implementation-details/#kubeadm-init-workflow-internal-design) - this has been chosen as the baseline because kubeadm is concerned with nothing other than installing and managing the lifecycle of Kubernetes, hence it is easily integrated into higher-level and more complete tooling for the full lifecycle management of the infrastructure, cluster add-ons, and other tools and applications required for the full system.
 - Windows Server 2019 (this can be used for worker nodes, but be aware of the [limitations](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#limitations)).
-- In order to support `req.gen.cnt.02` (immutable infrastructure), the Host OS must be easily reproduced, consistent, disposable, will have a repeatable deployment process, and will not have configuration or artifacts that are modifiable in place (i.e. once it is running).
+- Support `req.gen.cnt.02` (immutable infrastructure), which means that the Host OS must be easily reproduced, consistent, disposable, with a repeatable deployment process, and will not have configuration or artifacts that are modifiable in place (i.e. once it is in a  running state).
 - The selection of Host OS shall not restrict the selection of the OS used to build container images (container base image).

 Table 4-1 lists the Linux kernel versions that comply with this Reference Architecture specification.